edenreich/cloudflare-dns-updater/README.md

     --intervals 5
 ```

-Run this ideally controlled by systemd, example service would like like this:
+Run this ideally controlled by systemd, example service would like this:

 ```sh
 # path: /etc/systemd/system/cloudflare.service